 Orphaned, homeless, and vulnerable children are one of the greatest devastations facing some African communities at this present time.
 Desperation has become a driving force for these children, where they live one day to the next in the hope of merely surviving.
 In this desperation, they make sacrifices and compromises in order to simply eat a meal or have a place to sleep for the night, trading in their innocence and virtue as children to simply fill their bellies.

-As a direct result of AIDS, the population of sub-saharan Africa is now in decline.
+As a direct result of AIDS, the population of Sub-Saharan Africa is now in decline.
 Parents are dying, leaving their children to fend for themselves on the streets or as indentured servants to other relatives.

-Unite 4 Africa is working in villages and communities to provides orphans with homes and families with whom they will live and grow.
-U4A meets with local leaders, and through prayer and wisdom, demonstrates the value of caring for the orphans of their own community themselves by placing them within the families in their own communities.
+Unite 4 Africa is working in villages and communities to provide orphans with homes and families with whom they will live and grow.
+With prayer and wisdom, U4A meets with local leaders, demonstrating the value of caring for the orphans of their own community themselves by placing them within the families in their own communities.
 This increases accountability within the community and the precious children are redeemed from deplorable situations into the safety of a family unit.

 The goal of this project is to allow the orphans to provide for their own support through the profit that comes from the production and reproduction of the animals.
 U4A is currently caring for children ranging in age from 3 to 17 years old.
-We are praying for supporters to come alongside of us to empower the children and enable families to raise up these children to be strong men and women of God.
+We are praying for supporters to come alongside of us to empower the children and to enable families to raise up these children to be strong men and women of God.

-With a monthly commitment of $38 you can make a difference in the lives of these children.
-Click the button now so that your generous gift will help where it’s needed most.
+Donate now so that your generous gift will help where it’s needed most.